-One of the objectives of Measure T is to supplement funds to maintain and rehabilitate local streets and roads.
+One of the primary objectives of the Ordinance is to supplement funds to maintain and rehabilitate local streets and roads.
 This is the reason a Maintenance of Effort (MOE) requirement was written into the Ordinance so jurisdictions maintain their efforts in fixing roads and do not use Measure T funds to supplant their ongoing efforts.